Ghee vs Butter: Which One Is Better?

 Butyric acid is an essential nutrient for the digestive system because it helps maintain healthy cells throughout the GI tract, and provides energy to the cells in your large intestine (2).
 It’s found in other animal fats and vegetable oils.
 Healthy digestive tracts also produce it during digestion while breaking down fiber from carbohydrates.

 3. Ghee Is Rich in Vitamins A, D, E, and K

-If you live in a cooler climate that doesn’t get sun year round, chances are you may not be getting enough vitamin D, which plays a critical role in calcium absorption, as well as healthy bones and teeth (8).
-Vitamins A and E also help boost immunity, which may be why ghee is often added to the warming Ayurvedic immune-boosting drink, golden milk.
+If you live in a cooler climate that doesn’t get sun year round, chances are you may not be getting enough vitamin D, which plays a critical role in calcium absorption, and supports healthy bones and teeth (3).
+Vitamins A and E also help support immunity, which may be why ghee is often added to the warming Ayurvedic drink, golden milk.